First patent application

 Josef W. Manger and Ulrich Kraus (Tonmeister and Professor at Hochschule fuer Musik, Munich) preparing the test assembly for their speech at Tonmeistertagung 1992.

-"Verbesserte Möglichkeit für die Untersuchung aperiodischer Druckverläufe als Basis für Ortung und Quellenerkennung" by Josef W. Manger - Talk at DAGA Zurich (German Acoustic Congress)
+"Verbesserte Möglichkeit für die Untersuchung aperiodischer Druckverläufe als Basis für Ortung und Quellenerkennung" by Josef W. Manger - Lecture at DAGA congress in Zurich (German Acoustic Congress)

 "A sound transducer with a flat, flexible diaphragm working with bending waves" by Daniela L. Manger at the Joint Meeting "Berlin 99": 137th regular meeting of the Acoustical Society of America; 2nd convention of the EAA: Forum Acusticum; integrating the 25th German Acoustics DAGA Conference

 Release of the Manger CD ‘Music from a different star’

 We decided two or three years earlier to put together our own music sampler.
 Not because we wanted to do one, because it is popular in the high-end sector, but because we were not satisfied with those which were there.
 We invested a lot of time in this CD and are pleased that this CD is still in use today as a reference by numerous manufacturers and end users, not just as a pure CD sampler.